iterative/dvc.org/content/docs/command-reference/fetch.md

 - `--run-cache`, `--no-run-cache` - downloads all available history of [stage runs] from the remote repository.
 See the same option in `dvc push`.
+  `--run-cache` is set by default in DVC > 3.50.3 and off by default in earlier versions.

 - `-j <number>`, `--jobs <number>` - parallelism level for DVC to download data from remote storage.
 The default value is `4 * cpu_count()`.
 Note that the